 “software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification”

 OCP is the holy grail of the perfect code design.
-If well adopted, it should never be needed to go back to previously created classes and add new functions in order to add new behaviors.
+If well adopted, it should never be needed to go back to previously created classes and change code in order to add new behaviors.

 The ECS design works in this way: